Heavy cream, also known as heavy whipping cream, is made from the thick part of milk that rises due to the top due to its high fat content, at 36-40%.

 However, on the whole, you can expect your opened tub of heavy cream to last for a month in your refrigerator.

-Once it’s opened, though, the life of your heavy cream decreases down to 3-10 days.
+Once it’s opened, though, your heavy cream’s life decreases to 3-10 days.

 Check the label for the specifics, and if you’re unsure, check the heavy cream for changes in appearance, smell, and taste (in that order).
 If you find anything unusual, chuck it!